notonthehighstreet/codingfun-data-engineering/README.md

 3. Demonstrate usage of list comprehension for at least one of the tasks
 4. Allow user input to run all of your script, or specific sections
 5. Add a sqlite db and insert records from csv
-6. Find the date with the 4th most assault arrests for age_group 18-24

 ## Requirements
 1. Read in the attached file
   - Produce a dictionary count records group by `OFNS_DESC` in descending order
   - Obtain the first 10 items from the resultant list and output to the console

+2. Obtain the count of offense list by age group and PD_CD and find the 4th most number of arrests by PD_CODE for each age group and output to the console.

+3. Find the date with the 4th most assault arrests for age_group 18-24 and output to console

-2. Export to a csv file contains user specified `OFNS_DESC`.
+4. Export to a csv file contains user specified `OFNS_DESC`.
 For example, a user can specify full or part of an offence - 'ASSAULT' or 'ASSAULT 3' or 'ASSAULT 3 & RELATED'
   - Export the result to a csv file

 ## Assessment
 Your code will be reviewed and assessed according to the following: